jolyu/blob-detection/README.md

 ```

 ## image_operations.py
-Functions to use opnCV to read pictures
+Functions to use OpenCV to read pictures

 Read image from path:
 ```python